-Below we have listed down twelve powerful chat apps to help firms stay well connected to each members, as well as work collaboratively within the remote workforce:
+Below, we have listed down 12 powerful chat apps to help firms stay well connected to each member, as well as work collaboratively within the remote workforce:

-Connecteam is considered as an all-in-one employee app.
-Users are given access to group or private chats, immediate updates, employee directory, social posts and more.
+Connecteam is considered an all-in-one employee app.
+Users are given access to group or private chats, immediate updates, employee directory, social posts, and more.

 As for its chat feature, remote workers can create chats according to their locations, projects, or departments.
 They also have the option to start a private dialogue discussion via browsing through their work contacts.

-Connecteam supports IOS, Android and Web platforms.
-Its Basic plan starts from $29, Advanced plan $59 and Expert plan with $119 each month.
+Connecteam supports iOS, Android, and web platforms.
+Its Basic plan is priced $29, Advanced plan $59, and Expert plan $119 each month.

-This messaging app supports Android, IOS, Linux, macOS, and Windows platforms.
-The app also has a Freemium plan, Pro $3 monthly and Enterprise (varied price).
+This messaging app supports Android, iOS, Linux, macOS, and Windows platforms.
+The app also has a Freemium plan, Pro $3 monthly, and Enterprise (varied prices).

 Slack is one of the most utilized chat applications that a lot of businesses make use of.
-One of its features is automatic syncing of files from different devices.
-Further, the app also has file-sharing and it integrates with Instant Messaging (IM) app.
+One of its features is the automatic syncing of files from different devices.
+Further, the app also has file-sharing and it integrates with instant messaging (IM) apps.

-This chat app also has a drag-and-drop feature for PDF files, images, videos and it allows over 1,500 other applications to be integrated into it.
-Its support platforms are IOS, Android, macOS, Linux, Windows and web.
-Slack also has 3 plans – Freemium, Standard ($6.67 per user/monthly) and Plus ($12.5 per user/monthly).
+This chat app also has a drag-and-drop feature for PDF files, images, videos, and it allows over 1,500 other applications to be integrated into it.
+Its supported platforms are iOS, Android, macOS, Linux, Windows, and web.

 Hangouts is a messaging app that is created by Google.
 Its unique features include HD group conferencing and voice calls, screen sharing, custom admin control options and it also supports several computing devices.

-Hangouts Chat can work on IOS, Android, mascOS and web platforms.
-Its Basic plan starts at $5 per user, Business $10 per user, and Enterprise $25 per user monthly.
+Hangouts Chat can work on iOS, Android, macOS, and web platforms.
+Its basic plan starts at $5 per user, business at $10 per user, and enterprise at $25 per user monthly.

-Proofhub is a communication software for an entire remote team or even clients.
-This chat app has individual chat and grouchat features to help organizations work collaboratively whenever and wherever they want.
+ProofHub is a communication software for an entire remote team or even clients.
+This chat app has individual chat and group chat features to help organizations work collaboratively whenever and wherever they want.
 Users can also “@mention” a team member to every discussion.

-It supports IOS, Android, Windows and web platforms.
-It has two offered plans – Essential ($45 monthly) and Ultimate ($89 monthly).
+It supports iOS, Android, Windows, and web platforms.
+ProofHub has two offered plans—essential ($45 monthly) and ultimate ($89 monthly).

-This chat application tool works in IOS, Windows, Android, web and macOS platforms.
-It also offers a Free plan and Business plan with $3 charge per user monthly.
+This chat application tool works on iOS, Windows, Android, web, and macOS platforms.
+It also offers a free plan and business plan with a $3 charge per user monthly.

-Its supported platforms are IOS, Linux, Windows, macOS, Android and web.
-Troop Messenger has a Free plan, Premium ($1 per user/monthly) and Enterprise ($3 per user/monthly).
+Supported platforms are iOS, Linux, Windows, macOS, Android, and web.
+Troop Messenger has a free plan, premium ($1 per user monthly), and enterprise ($3 per user monthly).

 Brosix is an instant messaging application with several collaborative features.
 It enables teams to send and receive different types of files, perform audio and video calls, interact in chat rooms, and share individual screens.

-Its supported platforms are IOS, web and Android.
-Facebook Workplace also has two offered plans – Standard (free) and Premium ($3 per user/monthly).
+Its supported platforms are iOS, Android, and web.
+Workplace also has two offered plans—standard (free) and premium ($3 per user/monthly).

-The app works well on Android, IOS, Windows and macOS platforms.
-It also offers a Standalone plan ($3 per user/ monthly) and Enterprise plan ($9 per user/monthly).
+The app works well on Android, iOS, Windows, and macOS platforms.
+It also offers a standalone plan ($3 per user monthly) and an enterprise plan ($9 per user monthly).

 Aside from being a messaging app, Ryver also helps business leaders manage their remote staff easily and hassle-free.
 The app includes file-sharing, group messaging, conversation search tab, screen sharing, tags, checklists, and more.